kingwangwong/Final-Portfolio/README.md

 # Final Portfolio

-This repository is a collection of some of my key learnings during my XXXX - XXXX apprenticeship at COMPANY_HERE.
+This repository is a collection of some of my key learnings during my 2022 - 2023 apprenticeship at Verizon.

 ## Overview of Apprenticeship
-- **Host Company**:
+- **Host Company**: Verizon
-- **Duration**:
+- **Duration**: One Year
 - **Link to Portfolio Website**:

 ## Portfolio Introduction
-- Who you are
-- Why you do what you do
-- The teams you have worked on
-- Your areas of interest
+- I worked in REVO (Revenue Assurance Online) team.
+I was assigned SQL queries and I created endpoints within the RESTful API to fetch and export data.